Mehmed II's 1467 Albanian campaign: Campaign

 During the spring of 1467, Mehmed II embarked on a military campaign into Albania, choosing Berat as the point of entry, located south of the territories under the control of Skanderbeg.
-This time, Skanderbeg didn't immediately retreat to the mountains, but decided to confront the Ottoman army to give the civilian population time to do so.
 In the historical account, Tursun Beg chronicles the initial engagement in the Buzurshek valley near Elbasan, characterized by its rugged terrain flanked by towering mountains.
 Upon encountering resistance from Albanian forces entrenched in the elevated positions, Anatolian troops advanced from one end of the ravine while Rumelian forces approached from the other.
 Under cover of night, the Anatolians launched a surprise assault, resulting in the deaths of adult males and the enslavement of women, girls, and boys.
 Skanderbeg then retreated as the Ottoman Grand Vizier Mahmud Pasha pursued him, managing to escape to the mountains.
 Mahmud Pasha spent fifteen days in the mountains searching every part, but Skanderbeg had managed to escape to the coast.